 a.
 Diverse weights and diverse measures: God wants business and trading to be done fairly and justly.
 To have diverse weights and measures means that you will cheat both the buyer and the seller.
 God wants our weights and measures to be proper and consistent.

 i.
-“Traders used the scanty weighs and measures for selling and the large ones for buying.
-Significantly, all the proverbs that denounce false scales and measures explicitly link the Lord’s name in the abomination formula with them (Proverbs 11:1; 20:10, 23; cf. also 15:25; 16:11).”
+“Traders used the scanty weights and measures for selling and the large ones for buying.
+Significantly, all the proverbs that denounce false scales and measures explicitly link the Lord’s name in the abomination formula with them (Proverbs 11:1; 20:10, 23).”
 (Waltke)

 Even a child is known by his deeds,

 Whether what he does is pure and right.